-Descriptions of Graduate Programs
+Description of Graduate Programs

 The Department of Anthropology at Washington State University is proud to offer Master of Arts and Doctor of Philosophy degrees in the following streams: Archaeology, Cultural Anthropology and Evolutionary Anthropology.
-We also offer a Master of Arts through the Cultural Anthropology stream with an emphasis in environmental anthropology, which requires two years of service in the Peace Corps Master's International program.
 Graduate students specialize in one program area, but are expected to acquire a background in the other two streams as well.
 To ensure this, all graduate students take a core sequence of introductory courses.